fbohz/ybz-backend-node-express/README.md

 To use this app:
 Backend: just clone, run `npm i` and `npm start:dev`.
 Frontend: Run a simple HTTPS server on terminal `python simple-https-server.py`.
+Please ask permission if contributing to frontend.

 Questions?
 Email me at misguidedapps@gmail.com.